 Applicants are required to nominate at least 3 reviewers - one scientific reviewer, another who has expertise with the relevant funding scheme e.g. someone who has participated in an ARC/NHMRC review panel and an informed non-expert.
 If you need help with identifying a potential reviewer, please refer to the list of UWA Research Expertise available on the website or contact your relevant Research Coordinator.

 A Research Coordinator (RC) in each School/Centre coordinates the internal scientific review process.
 They are responsible for appoving the selected reviewers and will act as the first point of contact for the applicants.

-Faculties, Schools, Centres and Institutes may wish to impose their own internal deadlines and processes to capture their research activity if required.
+Faculties, Schools, Centres and Institutes may wish to implement their own processes to capture their research activity if required.